lindseylew/florida-accountability-dbt/README.md

 ---

 ## Project Takeaways
-- Feature engineering ofter matters more than model choice.
+- Feature engineering often matters more than model choice.
 - Baselines are diagnostic tools, not formalities.
 - High accuracy can coexist with zero usefulness.
 - Stopping early is sometimes the correct technical outcome.
-- Well-structured analytics pipelines enable beter modeling decisions, including the decision not to model.
+- Well-structured analytics pipelines enable better modeling decisions, including the decision not to model.

 ---

 ## Status
 **Version 1 Complete**
-Modeling intentionally contstrained based on empirical findings.
+Modeling was intentionally constrained based on empirical findings that downstream accountability features saturate predictive signal.

-Future iterations will explore upstream risk prediction where ML is warranted.
+Future iterations will explore **upstream early-warning predictors** where machine learning could provide operational value.